 OnStar, a subscription-based service, is offered on more than 30 GM vehicles and includes features that can be especially useful on a road trip.
 With the touch of a button, subscribers get access to:

 - Emergency services

 - Roadside assistance

 Some GM models also include a built-in OnStar Wi-Fi hotspot, which can come in handy on the road.
 Download the OnStar app to manage all the services from your vehicle.

 Be sure you’re insured

 Review your insurance policy to make sure it provides adequate coverage.
 For example, you may need to add other drivers to your policy or opt for roadside assistance if you don’t have OnStar.
-If you’re an existing OnStar customer, ask your insurance carrier if they offer the Active OnStar Subscriber Discount.

 Although many insurance companies offer downloadable versions of your policy card for your smartphone, it's still a good idea to keep an unexpired card in your glove compartment or center console.